svapreddy/clearx/README.md

 <h1 align="center">ClearX</h1>
 <br />

-`ClearX` provides an alternative way to maintain application state and provides simple interface to bind state to UI components.
-It has utilities to set or get deep properties of a nested data using paths.
+`ClearX` provides an alternative way to maintain the application state and provides a simple interface to bind it to UI components.
+It has utilities to set or get deep properties of nested data using paths.

 It works with React class components and Function UI components.
 UI components re-render automatically when bound data changes.